khabib97/ThreatFeedDashboard/README.md

 **NOTE:** After installation you may face some issues in intelmq-manager for python libraryYou can ignore them.
 In that case, intelmq-manager gui will not behave properly.
 So, it is better to solve this.

-The warning or error message lookes like :
+The warning or error message looks like :

 ```
  RequestsDependencyWarning: urllib3 (1.24.3) or chardet (3.0.4) doesn't match a supported version!RequestsDependencyWarning)